Prostate gland enlargement is commonly found in men over 50 years old. The primary cause of the enlargement is changes in male hormones as one ages.

 However, for those with severe symptoms, such as inability to urinate and have bloody urine, doctor may consider transurethral resection of the prostate using a resectoscope, which is a surgical procedure.
 This is to prevent complications such as infections and chronic kidney disease.

-However, with the current advancement of medical technologies, Rezum water vapor therapy that does not require surgery is available to reduce the size of the enlarged prostate and widen the urethra.
+With the current advancement of medical technologies, Rezum water vapor therapy, which is a non-surgical treatment is used to reduce the size of an enlarged prostate and widen the urethra.
 The surgery is done by inserting a resectoscope through the urethra into the prostate gland.
 Then the doctor will spray water vapor of 103 degree Celsius into the gland for 9 seconds per time, repeating 6–10 times.
 The hot vapor will be dispersed to destroy cells of the prostate gland that block the urethra.
 After that, the body will naturally eliminate the dead cells.

 This non-surgical water vapor treatment is safe and takes only 10–15 minutes to complete.
 No sedation or overnight stay at the hospital is required.
 Only a short recovery period is needed before going home on the same day.